AnsariYasirArfat/Full-Stack-JavaScript-Bootcamp-2.0/Html&CSS/Project04/readme.md

-# Html & CSS Project 4:- Home page of Headphones for meditation.
+# Html & CSS Project 4:- Home page of Headphones.

 This project is made just using Html & CSS.